How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 idea validation stage

-At this validation stage, you want to be sure that it is worth it to start spending time, money, and effort.
-Additionally, to go one step further to design and build your primary product.
+At this validation stage, you want to be sure that it is worth spending time, money, and effort.
+Additionally, you need to go one step further and design and build your primary product.

 Use a landing page for idea validation.

 You can start with a simple landing page.
 But before you start building a landing page, translate the features of your product into customer benefits.
 Using these benefits, you can quickly begin making your total offer.
-Be sure that your landing page will have:
+Be sure that your landing page will have the following:

 1. Your total offer with short descriptions of customer’s benefits;